Largest artificial non-nuclear explosions: SS Clan Fraser

 On 6 April 1941, was moored in Piraeus Harbour, Greece.
 Three German Luftwaffe bombs struck the ship, igniting 350 tonnes of TNT; a barge nearby carried an additional 100 tonnes which also detonated.
 Royal Navy warships and attempted to tow the stricken vessel out of harbour and succeeded in getting beyond the breakwater, after the tow line had broken three times.
 It then exploded, levelling large areas of the port.
 This was witnessed by post-war author Roald Dahl, who was piloting a Hawker Hurricane fighter plane for the Royal Air Force.

-SS Malakand Liverpool explosion
+SS Malakand explosion

 During World War II, SS Malakand was loaded with munitions at the Huskisson Dock in Liverpool, England, on the evening of 3 May 1941 during a heavy German air raid – a part of the city's "May Blitz" – when flames from dock sheds that had been bombed spread to her.
 The fire services could not contain the fire and on 4 May 1941, a few hours after the raid had ended, the 1000 tons of high explosive on board the Malakand exploded, destroying the entire Huskisson No. 2 dock and killing four people.
 Debris from the ship was strewn up to 2.5 miles away.
 The two ton anchor stock from the ship landed outside Bootle General Hospital, Derby Road, 1.5 miles from the scene.
 It took seventy-four hours for the fire to burn out.